michelderooij/Get-ExchangeVersion/README.md

 ### Usage

-The script takes no parameters, and runs against the current Exchange environment.
+The script takes no parameters, and needs to be run from the Exchange Management Shell.

 ```
-.\Get-ExchangeVersions.ps1
+.\Get-ExchangeVersion.ps1
 ```

 ### About